Search NSGC

 Learning objectives should:

-• Provide a framework for learning program planning.
+• Provide a framework for session planning.

 • Serve as the basis for providing periodic feedback, measuring progress, and assessing learning.